zairdon20/Budget-App/README 2.md

 Contributions, issues, and feature requests are greatly appreciated!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "improvements".
+You can also simply open an issue with the tag "improvements or suggestions".

 - Fork the Project
 - Create your Feature Branch (git checkout -b feature/yourfeaturename)